 Therefore, we need to create more demand for ADA through investing in valuable and scalable projects that can be built on top of Cardano which makes use of a circular style economy like the Celsius model.

-We modelled out various projection targets for the Celsius Serie A equity raise which we distributed to our clients early in the funding round.
+We modelled out various projection targets for the Celsius Serie A equity raise.
 One of the scenarios we have made publicly available is the upside projection target returns:

 Choosing Stakepools that are happy to re-invest into the Cardano ecosystem will benefit every ADA holder in the long run.
 But keep in mind, it requires key skills and experience to help select strong projects that will flourish as opposed to weak projects that die.